-Kofi Annan, then Secretary General of the United Nations, and Plantu, editorial cartoonist at the newspaper Le Monde, gathered, on October 16, 2006 at the United Nations headquarters in New York, twelve of the world’s greatest press cartoonists around a conference entitled “Unlearning Intolerance”.
+Kofi Annan, then Secretary General of the United Nations, and Plantu, editorial cartoonist at the newspaper Le Monde, gathered, on October 16, 2006 at the United Nations headquarters in New York, twelve press cartoonists around a conference entitled “Unlearning Intolerance”.
 This symposium gave birth to Cartooning for Peace project.

-To strengthen this unique movement of a kind and finance activities at local and international levels, the Cartooning for Peace Swiss Foundation was established in 2009 with support from the Swiss Ministry of Foreign Affairs (FDFA) and the United Nations Office in Geneva.
+To strengthen this unique movement, the Cartooning for Peace Swiss Foundation was established in 2010 with support from the Swiss Ministry of Foreign Affairs (FDFA) and the United Nations Office in Geneva.

 The Cartooning for Peace Foundation and the City of Geneva created an International Press Cartoonist prize awarded in Geneva every two years on the occasion of the International Day of Freedom of the Press, on May 3.